patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/dashboard/dashboard.md

 <img src="./img/events-card-example.png" alt="events card content" width="439"/>

 #### Inventory card
 The inventory card is intended to list a count of current nodes, disks, pods, PVs, PVCs, and show if any are down or in error.
 For this use case, we can create a custom card.
-But since it has similar properties to the aggregate status card [link] for displaying object status, we can pull from some of the aggregate status card’s concepts.
+But since it has similar properties to the [aggregate status card](#aggregate-status-card) for displaying object status, we can pull from some of the aggregate status card’s concepts.

 <img src="./img/inventory-card-example.png" alt="inventory card content" width="439"/>